CSbyGB/pentips/windows/bloodhound.md

 - Change the password
 - From the console launch `bloodhound`
 - Connect with the creds you just set up in neo4j
+- **Note: Sometimes Bloodhound will not properly process files.
+  To solve this it can be useful to download a previous version.
+  [Here](https://github.com/BloodHoundAD/BloodHound/releases/tag/4.1.0) is version 4.1.0 that usually does the trick for me.**

 ## Grabbing Data to feed Bloodhound